AARP Hearing Center

 The spread of falsehoods in cyberspace is disturbing enough, but when your own social media account is being faked, it is especially damaging.

 Worse, you may not know that an impostor is pretending to be you.
 But you’ll probably start hearing from friends and followers who weren’t fooled when they saw highly inappropriate messages or urgent pleas for money being made in your name.
-Sometimes they’ll see a request for a connection to the cloned account when they’re already friends with the original you.
+Sometimes they’ll see a request to connect to the cloned account when they’re already friends with the original you.

 Cloned social media accounts, different from other accounts that may have been hacked, can be scarily convincing, especially since your original account may remain intact and untouched.
 Indeed, a crook may hijack your profile picture, other images and biographical details from your original account.